-According to article 324 a of the Swiss Code of Obligations (CO) if an employee is unable to work for personal or physical reasons beyond his or her control, such as sickness, accident, childbirth, fulfilment of a legal obligation or a public duty, the employer must pay wages for a limited period including a fair indemnity for the salary in kind that has been lost.
-This is applicable if the employment relationship has lasted for more than three months or if there is a contract of more than three month’s duration.
+According to article 324 a of the Swiss Code of Obligations (CO) if an employee is unable to work for personal or physical reasons beyond his or her control, such as sickness, accident, childbirth, fulfilment of a legal obligation or a public duty, the employer must pay the full wage for a limited period of time including a fair indemnity for the salary in kind that has been lost.
+This is applicable if the employment relationship has lasted for more than three months or if it has been concluded for more than three month.

 Scale used by the tribunals in Berne (reference scale)